R

 r-dichromat-2.0_0 | 163 KB | #################################################################### | 100% Preparing transaction: done Verifying transaction: done Executing transaction: done # # To activate this environment, use # # $ conda activate my_R_env # # To deactivate an active environment, use # # $ conda deactivate

-command to quickly search and verify if a given package is
+Use the grep command to quickly search and verify if a given package is

 installed.